 The Egyptian Suez Canal Authority can look back on a successful first year of operations, since the canal was re-opened in June last year.

-The Egyptian Suez Canal Authority can look back on a successful first year of operations, since the canal was re-opened in June last year.
+Background: The Egyptian Suez Canal Authority can look back on a successful first year of operations, since the canal was re-opened in June last year.
 During the first twelve months about 12,200 ships have passed through the Canal, and the Chairman of the Canal Authority, Mr. Mashhour Ahmed Mashhour, believes they are well on target for achieving an estimated annual income of four hundred million dollars (GBP200 million sterling).

 Mr. Mashhour says that many ship owners are finding that the Canal is saving them money, especially the owners of oil tankers.
 One tanker owner reported that the Canal was saving him up to a hundred thousand dollars (GBP 50,000 sterling) a trip.